nRF24/RF24/docs/linux_install.md

    ```shell
    ./configure
    ```
    script.
-It auto detectes device and build environment.<br>
+It auto detectes device and build environment.

    For overriding autodetections, use command-line switches, see
    ```shell
    ./configure --help